solarmonkey/nscloud-cache-action/README.md

 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 * `lookup-only` - If true, only checks if cache entry exists and skips download.
 Does not change save cache behavior.
 Default: `false`
+* `use-cache-volume` - If true, uses Namespace cache volume instead of remote cache store.
+Workflow must be running in Namespace managed runners with cache volumes enables.

 #### Environment Variables